victronenergy/node-red-contrib-victron/documentation/specification.md

 ### Example on Node Definition

 All the custom nodes will have an edit dialog showing available node-specific options for the user.
-Here's an example of an edit dialog for a tank node.
-Relevant information will be only shown when necessary.
+Here's an example of an edit dialog for a tank node and how it relates to the plain text initial description in this document.

-The editable options are defined in plain text ...

 ```